 - Cleanliness / COVID related concerns

-In this post, we’ll look at some of the ways you can gently encourage your clients who have a fear of the gym, to make the first step on their fitness journey or get back into it post-covid.
+In this post, we’ll look at some of the ways you can gently encourage your clients who have a gym fear, to make the first step on their fitness journey or get back into it post-covid.

 With My PT Hub’s Event Stream Feature, you can add an event to your client’s calendar, with a link to your favorite streaming service as an easy and convenient way to schedule in your session.
 Find out more here.